Street trees

 • The perceived risk that a tree may damage a building

-However, if you have a query that is not addressed by the above information, please report the issue via our ‘Report It‘ page.
+However, if you have a query that is not addressed by the above information, please report the issue via FixMyStreet here.

 Lime trees tend to produce epicormic growth at their base during the summer months.
-Epicormic growth is growth shoots from the bottom of trees.
-This can begin to obstruct public highways or footways, so we remove this growth from street trees twice a year; during May to June and then from September to October.
+Epicormic growth consists of growth shoots from the bottom of trees.
+This can begin to obstruct public highways or footways, so we remove this growth from street trees twice a year, during May to June and then from September to October.
+A list of lime trees on this programme can be found by clicking here.

 Hounslow Highways does not maintain trees on Housing-owned land or in parks.
 For more information on trees in these areas, please visit Hounslow Council’s website.